openflighthpc/flight-architect/README.md

 ## Usage

+Underware is designed to be used both as a library by other Alces tools, and as an independent tool in its own right.
+Documentation has not yet been written on using it as a library; see below for documentation on using it as a tool.

 Once installed and your shell configuration is sourced, you can access the Underware tools via the `underware` command, e.g.:

 ```
 [root@localhost ~]# underware
   NAME:

     underware

   DESCRIPTION:

-    Alces tools for the management and configuration of bare metal machines
+    Tool for managing standard config hierarchy and template rendering under-lying Alces clusters and other Alces tools

   COMMANDS:

-    build   Renders the templates used to build the nodes
-    console Volatile.
-Display a node's console in the terminal
-    dhcp    Renders and reboots dhcp from the hunter cache
+    asset        Manage the asset record files
+    configure    Configure different aspects of this Underware installation
     each         Runs a command for a node(s)
+    eval         Evaluate argument in context of `alces` namespace
     help         Display global or [command] help documentation
-    hosts   Adds a node(s) to the hosts file
-    hunter  Detects and caches DHCP discover messages
-    ipmi    Volatile.
-Perform ipmi commands on single or multiple machines
-    power   Volatile.
-Run power commands on a node.
+    layout       Manage the layout record files
+    overview     Gives an overview of the configured groups
+    plugin       View and manage activated plugins
+    remove       Remove underware controlled files/ objects
     render       Render a given template
     repo         Manage template and config repository
-    status  Display the current network status of the nodes
+    view         View domain templating config, optionally in context for given node
+    view-answers View configured answers

   GLOBAL OPTIONS:

-    -c FILE, --config FILE
-        Specify config file to use instead of default
-(/opt/underware/etc/config.yaml)

     --strict
         Convert warnings to errors

     --quiet
         Suppress any warnings from being displayed

     -h, --help
         Display help documentation

     --version
         Display version information

     --trace
         Display backtrace when an error occurs
 ```